ttktjmt/ttktjmt.com/docs/docs/blog/posts/myochallenge2024/comprehensive-guide.md

 ### **Start with Baseline**

-Before jumping into the development, you can run the pre-trained baselines MyoSuite provides to check how it performs.
-It can be also used as a starting point where your solution is based.
+Before starting the development process, it is recommended to run the pre-trained baselines provided by MyoSuite to assess its performance.
+Additionally, this can be used as a foundation for your solution.

 You can visit the following official tutorials on Google Colab to learn:

-1. How to start a training script that can reproduce the baseline
+- How to start a training script that can reproduce the baseline
-2. How to tune the reward dictionary
+- How to tune the reward dictionary
-3. How to access new attributes (e.g., MPL joint angles) and integrate them into your training
+- How to access new attributes (e.g., MPL joint angles) and integrate them into your training

 !!! quote ""